-Jonny’s fun speaking style engages students with thought provoking and humorous tales from a life following his inner calling, wherever it beckons.
-He reveals an exciting, weird and risky path, and with the aid of his own stunning photography and storytelling skills, takes pupils on a quest for values and enterprise.
+Jonny’s fun and powerful speaking style engages audiences with thought provoking and humorous tales from a life following his inner calling, wherever it beckons.
+He reveals an exciting and risky path, and with the aid of his own stunning photography and storytelling skills will take you on a quest for meaning.

-Seen from a unique and often untethered autistic perspective, tales become practical wisdoms, designed to motivate pupils to reconsider success and to aspire to be better leaders.
-Jonny is a social entrepreneur, supporting many people to understand hidden disabilities.
+Seen from a unique and often untethered autistic perspective, tales become practical wisdoms, designed to motivate students and school leaders alike to reconsider success and to aspire to be better leaders.

-At school, he was regularly the top of his year in English, yet perceived as one of the most challenging pupils, and he sensitively uses this experience to illustrate conflicts within our own worlds.
-His unconventional approach brings a room to life and demonstrates, through the eyes of autism, how facing the unknown together, not alone, can initiate new and deeper potential.
+His unconventional approach brings a room to life and demonstrates, through the eyes of autism, how facing the unknown together and not alone, can initiate new and deeper potential.

-Trained in storytelling, counselling, mediation and Fine Art, Jonny has delivered self-discovery workshops and storytelling in numerous galleries and schools and through his group dialogue work and talks, advocates a different way of communicating together, supporting groups toward new understanding.
-Jonny encourages students to appreciate neurodiversity and his work emphasises the ‘special’ in SEN. He aims to challenge, inspire and instill a deeper respect, asking us to ponder on the question; if we are all unique and wonderful, why then, are some people still disadvantaged simply because of their circumstances they were born into and more essentially, what can we learn from people for whom failure isn’t an option, so neither is success!
+Jonny aims to challenge, inspire and instil a deeper respect, asking us to ponder on the question; if we are all unique and wonderful, why are some people still disadvantaged simply because of their circumstances they were born into, and what can we learn from people for whom failure isn’t an option, so neither is success?!